mohamuhsin/sleep-debt-calculator/README.md

 For instance, if you got 8 hours of sleep on Monday night, calling getSleepHours('monday') should return 8.

 Use an if/else or switch statement to implement this.

+#3 Test the function by calling it multiple times and printing the results to the console.

+You can remove the tests when you know your function works.